top of page

 Vets & nurses/techs who are independent in surgery or anaesthesia: from £550

 Cost per person.
 Includes 5 days of neutering, 6 nights in a colonial hotel, local transport!
-November sold out.
-Join the waitlist for December - tickets will be available soon!
+Sold out!
 More info

 GALLERY